Ziwei-Wang-Will/Music_box-Churn_Prediction_and_Recommender_System/README.md

   - we select this model to explore the features importance to get some insights.
 - [**Detailed Code**](https://github.com/will-zw-wang/Music_box-Churn_Prediction_and_Recommender_System/blob/master/code/5_train_model_sklearn.ipynb)

-### 4. Churn Prediction Analysis, Insights, Recommendations and Next Step
+### 4. Churn Prediction Analysis, Insights and Next Step

 <img src="https://github.com/will-zw-wang/Music_box-Churn_Prediction_and_Recommender_System/blob/master/images/Ranked_Feature_Importance_Generated_by_Random_Forest.png">

 - Top 10 features analysis
-  - **demo_page_total_stayTime**: the longer time a user spent in ‘demo’ page is, the more likely the user will sign up.
-And its feature importance is larger than those of 'index_page_total_stayTime', 'about_page_total_stayTime' and courses_page_total_stayTime', which shows user is more likely to visit our 'demo' page than the others.
   - **last_P_time_from_2017-04-28**: the larger the time gap between 'the last active day' and 'feature_window_end_date' is, the more likely the user will churn.
   - **freq_P_last_7**: the smaller play frequency in the last 7 days, the more likely the user will churn.
 And its feature importance is larger than those of 'freq_P_last_14', 'freq_P_last_30', which shows user recent behavior pattern is more informative.
   - **freq_P_last_14**: the same idea with 'freq_P_last_7'